ueberdosis/hocuspocus-laravel/README.md

-# hocuspocus for Laravel
+# Hocuspocus for Laravel

-> Integrates hocuspocus into Laravel with a few clicks
+Integrates Hocuspocus into Laravel with a few clicks

 ## Installation